Intracompany Transfer Visa for the USA

-The intracompany transfer visa, also known as the L-1 visa, permits qualifying non-US citizen professionals of multinational companies to work within a US-based parent, branch, affiliate or subsidiary of the same company.
+The intracompany transfer visa, officially known as the L-1 visa, permits qualifying non-US citizen professionals of multinational companies to work within a US-based parent, branch, affiliate or subsidiary of the same company.

 The L-1 visa category can also be used if a company does not yet have an operation in the United States, but wishes to deploy a key employee to the US with the purpose of establishing a presence.